GSA/idmanagement.gov/_implement/distribute-fcpca.md

     The Certificate Import Wizard appears.

-1. Browse to and select your copy of the FCPCA root certificate.
+1. Browse to and select your copy of the FCPCAG2 root certificate.
 1. Verify that the target **Certificate Store** presents **Trusted Root Certification Authorities**, and select **Next**.
 1. Select **Finish** to complete the import.